Adjudication

 About ACDA Adjudication

 ACDA institutional member institutions may bring up to two dances for adjudication.
 Dancers and choreographers participate in a technical rehearsal, perform in a formal concert, and receive response to the work in a feedback session.
 Adjudication concerts and feedback sessions are open to the entire conference.
-[Refer to Adjudication Policies for Participating Schools for more details about the adjudication parameters and procedures.]
+Refer to Adjudication Policies for Participating Schools for more details about the adjudication parameters and procedures.

 The Adjudication Concert

 Adjudication concerts are central to each regional conference.
 Each conference generally produces from three to five concerts over the course of the conference.
 These concerts are the primary means for many college and university dance programs to perform outside their own academic setting.
-As audience members, conference participants are exposed to the diversity of the national college dance world.

 The Feedback Process